geotools/geotools/docs/user/welcome/faq.rst

 .. note::

-   This means you can use GeoTools as a library but you cannot incorporate GeoTools code directly into your GLP application.
-Legally, the latter amounts to re-licensing GeoTools under a new license and you do not have the right to do so.
+   You can also incorporate GeoTools code directly into your GPL application.
+Legally, the latter amounts to re-licensing GeoTools under the GPL, which is specifically allowed by the LGPL.
+This re-licensing is one-way, and requires specific actions - see the LGPL.

 Q: What restrictions are there on my use of GeoTools?
 '''''''''''''''''''''''''''''''''''''''''''''''''''''